gissemari/impactOfPoseLibrariesInSLR/README.md

 # Impact of Pose Libraries in SLR

-This repository have all the data that WE have been used to write our paper "NAME"
+This repository have all the data that we have been used to write our paper "Impact of Pose Estimation Models for landmark-based
+Sign Language Recognition"

 # Scrips